koerthawkins/hi-jetbrains-fleet/README.md

 ## How to run

-Basically all you need is Python3.
+Basically all you need is Python3 and the `pyfiglet` package.
 I suggest Python 3.9 or higher.
 You can also install the conda environment `hi-jetbrains-fleet`.

 1. Install the conda environment via `conda env create -f hi-jetbrains-fleet.yaml`
 2. Activate the environment via `conda activate hi-jetbrains-fleet`